Up to 100,000 nurses to go on strike in December amid warning over urgent operations

 NHS England has written to hospitals confirming services such as emergency care, maternity or time-critical transplants would have at least a bank holiday level of staffing agreed with the union nationally.

-However, NHS England would need to negotiate locally to maintain staffing levels for priority one and two surgeries, which are the most urgent, meaning these patients could see their operations postponed.
+However, NHS England would need to negotiate locally to maintain staffing levels for priority one and two surgeries, which are the most urgent – meaning these patients could see their operations postponed.

-Priority one surgeries include emergency operations and priority two is care which must be given within a month.
+Priority one surgeries include emergency operations, and priority two is care that must be given within a month.

-“Life-sustaining therapies” such as kidney dialysis will also need to be negotiated for as well as inpatient Mental Health and crisis care services.
+“Life-sustaining therapies” such as kidney dialysis will also need to be negotiated for as well as inpatient mental health and crisis care services.

-The RCN’s list of trusts affected by strikes shows the NHS in the southwest will be most heavily impacted as it has the most organisations where staff are striking.
+The RCN’s list of trusts affected by action shows South West will be impacted most.

-The body would not confirm exactly how many staff in each trust had voted for strike action, however workers have until the day of the strike to decide whether they not work and will join the industrial action.
+The body would not confirm exactly how many staff in each trust had voted for strike action, however, workers have until the day of the strike to decide whether they not work and will join the industrial action.

 Interim chief executive of NHS Providers, Saffron Cordery, said: “Trust leaders have planned for industrial action but want the government and nurses’ leaders to talk urgently to find a solution that will avert strikes.